hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/1-preface.md

 I mean, **five** new version control systems were published in that year.
 In a **single** year.

-To put things in perspective, before 2005, it had taken **nine** years for five version control systems to appear.
+To put things in perspective, before 2005, it had taken **nine** years for five different version control systems to appear.
 Starting with VSS in 1994, and ending with BitKeeper in 2003.
 And in 2005, it all happened within a few months.
 Now that's remarkable!